 Alternate title: Your complete guide to crack CLAT!

 Common Law Admission Test or CLAT is an all-India centralized exam, which is conducted to offer admissions in 17 top rated National Law Universities for both undergraduate and postgraduate courses.
-Every year, one university of the 17 conducts the exam.
+Every year, one University of the 17 conducts the exam.
 To take the exam, the student must have passed 10+2 or equivalent examination from a recognized board with at least 45% marks (except for SC/ST categories).
-There is no upper limit for taking exam.
+There is no upper limit for taking the exam.
 If you are aspiring a career in law, clearing CLAT can be the first step towards the same.
 Here are the top tips that may come handy.

 Get acquainted with the syllabus